 Note: Component speakers are widely accepted as the best for sound stage and imaging.
 I ruled them out as a result of my system goals.
 However, coaxial speakers are much better than they used to be.
 And, with the right angle, and digital timing adjustments, they are fine for a car I drive about four months out of the year.

 Subwoofers are an integral part of the listening experience, and I love the transient response of sealed subwoofer enclosures.
 I spent a lot of time researching and listening to subwoofers before discovering the game-changer subwoofer.
-The game-changing subwoofer, and what I purchased, are two of the JL Audio 13TW5v2-2 (link to check price at Amazon) 13.5-inch subwoofers.
-These are 2-ohm speakers which, when wired in series, combine to produce a 4-ohm load – on one channel.
+The game-changing subwoofers, and what I purchased, are two of the Focal E25KX 10” Subwoofers (link to check price at Amazon) 10-inch subwoofers.
+These are 2-ohm speakers that, when wired in series, combine to produce a 4-ohm load – on one channel.

 Buying two of these subwoofers is unnecessary.
 I did so because, among my many issues, I like things symmetrical.
-If your a more reasonable person, then one 4-ohm version JL Audio 13TW5V2-4 (link to check price on Amazon) of the subwoofer will be more than fine.
-Regardless, what I like about this subwoofer is it has an industry-leading shallow mounting depth making it easy to install in almost any vehicle.
-And, it can handle up to 600 watts which makes it able to be used in a solo capacity.
+Regardless, what I like about this subwoofer is it has an industry-leading shallow mounting depth, making it easy to install in almost any vehicle.
+And, it can handle up to 600 watts, which makes it able to be used in a solo capacity.

-Note: If budget or space is an issue, the JL Audio 10TW3-D4 (link to check Amazon price) is a great option.
+Note: If budget or space is an issue, the Focal Sub P25FE 10″ Expert Flax 4-Ohm Subwoofer (link to check Amazon price) is a great option.
 And, I strongly considered buying this 10-inch subwoofer.
-However, the subwoofers are going into a 1969 Chevrolet Camaro restomod and its a convertible.
+However, the subwoofers are going into a 1969 Chevrolet Camaro restomod, and it’s a convertible.
 So, adding the extra subwoofer not only keeps the installation symmetrical but also adds a 3db (decibel gain).

 First, there is nothing worse than hearing a car pull up and it’s vibrating like crazy due to a poorly installed car audio system.
 And, there are all kinds of noise when traveling in a car as follows: